SooWanKim/SooWanKim.github.io/_posts/devops/2019-10-08-Using jira server in teams.md

 ---
 layout: post
-title: Teams에 Jira Server App 붙이기
+title: Using jira server in teams
 categories: [Devops]
 ---